stefanpetrovic/autoconfig/README.md

 # Introduction

-This [repo](xxx) provides a method of getting data from your organization repos, teams and domains to [Phoenix](https://phoenix domain).
+This [repo](xxx) provides a method of getting data from your organization's repos, teams, and domains to [Phoenix](https://phoenix domain).

 The following API credentials are required: